Outlier-robust subsampling techniques for persistent homology: Results

-We apply PH landmark selection with $\delta = 0.2$ to the sphere-cube data set where a data point has a probability of 0.6 to be located on the surface of the unit sphere and 0.4 to be located in the unit cube.
-For all of our data sets, we find that the PH outlierness values, as defined in Def.~\ref{def:PH_out}, are determined by the maximal non-infinite bar in the dimension $0$ barcode as this tends to be much longer than the persistence of any feature in the higher dimensional barcodes.
+We apply PH landmark selection with $\delta = 0.2$ to the sphere-cube dataset where a data point has a probability of 0.6 to be located on the surface of the unit sphere and 0.4 to be located in the unit cube.
+As for all of our datasets, we find that the PH outlierness values $out_{\text{PH}}^{0,1,2}(y)$, as defined in Eq.~\ref{eq:out_all_dim}, are determined by the maximal non-infinite bar in the dimension $0$ barcode.
 We show example barcodes for dimension 0 for a noise point, a sphere point, and a super outlier in Fig.~\ref{SphereCubeMethod}.
-In general, we expect a noise point to be located in a sparser region of this data set and thus to either be classified as a super outlier, or to exhibit a barcode with a small number of long bars and very few, or no, short bars.
+In general, we expect a noise point to be located in a sparser region of this dataset and thus to either be classified as a super outlier, or to exhibit a barcode with a small number of long bars and very few, or no, short bars.
 For a sphere point, we expect the dimension 0 barcode to have many short bars and occasionally some longer bars caused by noise points that lie within the $\delta$-neighbourhood.
-Note that for the examples in Fig.~\ref{SphereCubeMethod}, we choose the noise point with the highest outlierness score and the sphere point with the lowest outlierness score in the data set to illustrate ideal cases for the method.
+Note that for the examples in Fig.~\ref{SphereCubeMethod}, we choose the noise point with the highest outlierness score and the sphere point with the lowest outlierness score in the dataset to illustrate model cases for the method.

 We find that for these example points, the dimension 0 barcodes behave as expected.
-To explore whether the outlierness scores reflect the properties of the different types of points as expected, we consider histograms of the outlierness scores (as per Def.~\ref{def:PH_out}) of all data points in Fig.~\ref{SphereCubeHistogram}.
+To explore whether the outlierness scores reflect the properties of the different types of points as expected, we consider histograms of the outlierness scores $out_{\text{PH}}^{0,1,2}(y)$ of all data points in Fig.~\ref{SphereCubeHistogram}.

-We find that we have 48 super outliers in the data set.
+We find that we have 48 super outliers in the dataset.
 For the noise and sphere points, we can see that the outlier scores are distributed differently and that by including points with low outlier scores as landmarks first, we should preferentially obtain sphere points rather than noise points.
-This corresponds to approach 1 described in Subsection~ \ref{subsec:PHOutliers}.
+Landmarks chosen in this way correspond to representative landmarks (PH landmarks I) described in Subsection~ \ref{subsec:PHOutliers}.